-A Member or Eligible Dependent (or his or her authorized representative or health care professional) may request an expedited external review in the following situations if:
+A Member or Eligible Dependent (or their authorized representative or health care professional) may request an expedited external review in the following situations if:

-- The Member or Eligible Dependent receives an adverse benefit determination regarding his or her initial claim that involves a medical condition for which the timeframe for completion of an expedited internal appeal would seriously jeopardize his or her life or health or would jeopardize his or her ability to regain maximum function, and the Member or Eligible Dependent (or his or her authorized representative or health care provider) has filed a request for an expedited internal appeal. - The Member or Eligible Dependent receives a "final" adverse benefit determination after exhausting the Plan's internal appeals procedure that (i) involves a medical condition for which the timeframe for completion of an standard external review would seriously jeopardize his or her life or health, or would jeopardize his or her ability to regain maximum function; or (ii) concerns an admission, availability of care, continued stay, or health care item or service for which he or she received emergency services, and the Member or Eligible Dependent has not yet been discharged from a facility.
+- The Member or Eligible Dependent receives an Adverse Benefit Determination regarding his or her initial claim that involves a medical condition for which the timeframe for completion of an internal Expedited Appeal would seriously jeopardize his or her life or health or would jeopardize his or her ability to regain maximum function, and the Member or Eligible Dependent (or his or her authorized representative or health care provider) has filed a request for an internal Expedited Appeal. - The Member or Eligible Dependent receives a "final" Adverse Benefit Determination after exhausting the Plan's internal Appeals procedure that (i) involves a medical condition for which the timeframe for completion of an standard external review would seriously jeopardize his or her life or health, or would jeopardize his or her ability to regain maximum function; or (ii) concerns an admission, availability of care, continued stay, or health care item or service for which the Member or Eligible Dependent received emergency services, and they have not yet been discharged from a facility.

-To begin the expedited external review process, the Member or Eligible Dependent (or his or her authorized representative or health care professional) must contact the Kansas Insurance Department (KID) during 8 a.m. and 5 p.m.
+To begin the expedited external review process, the Member or Eligible Dependent (or his or her authorized representative or health care professional) must contact the Kansas Insurance Department during 8 a.m. and 5 p.m.
 CST, Monday through Friday at:

-Online: https://insurance.kansas.gov/

-By Email: kid.commissioner@ks.gov

-Consumer Assistance Hotline: 800-432-2484

-Main Number: 785-296-3071

-By Mail: 1300 SW Arrowhead Rd., Topeka, KS 66604
+Consumer Assistance Hotline: 800-432-2484 Main Number: 785-296-3071 By Mail: 1300 SW Arrowhead Rd., Topeka, KS 66604 Online: https://insurance.kansas.gov/ By Email: KDOI@ks.gov